What is Floptimal

 Occasionally, you'll run into a range that looks wonky — raises and folds spattered haphazardly all over the hand grid.
 These are deep tree spots that take solvers much longer to iterate on and solve.
 We have made the conscious decision not to remove these unsolved spots from our data so that users can see the quality limitations of any given data set.

-The 3-bet sizing in Floptimal's ranges for 50bb and above are smaller than optimal.
-As we regenerate ranges for these stack sizes, we will be using (and recommend you to use) the following sizings:
+The 3-bet sizing in Floptimal's ranges for 75bb are smaller than optimal.
+We are currently regenerating data for this stack size.
+In the meantime, we recommend you use the following sizings:

 Raise sizing is an important concept to understand in poker because different sizings warrant different responses.
 For example, let's break down the difference between facing an opening raise to 2bbs vs an opening raise to 3bbs.
 When someone raises to 2bb, players who are not in the blinds have the opportunity to call 2bb to win a total pot of 6.5bb which is 30.7% pot odds.
 When someone raises to 3bb, players can call 3bb to win a total pot of 8.5bb which is 35.2% pot odds.
 The benefit of raising bigger preflop is your opponents get worse odds to call.
 When players are getting worse odds to call, fewer hands are profitable to play.
 The benefit of raising smaller preflop is that you are risking less money to enter the pot with a raise, which is beneficial should you face a 3-bet and need to fold.

 Solvers prefer using smaller sizes at shorter stacks because more re-raising occurs at these stack depths.
 It's simply most efficient to risk the minimum (2bb) on opening raise sizes.
 At deeper stack depths, slightly larger sizings are recommended by the solver because there is not as much all-in re-raising, so reducing your opponents' preflop pot odds is more beneficial.